xiaoming0812/CitaviProjects/docs/faq.md

 ## Is there any cost associated with using macros or addons?

-You may freely use, modify and distribute the macros and add-ons available here for any purpose or cost.
-Please note only the license terms under which these macros and add-ons are published.
+You may freely use, modify and distribute the macros and addons available here for any purpose or cost.
+Please note only the license terms under which these macros and addons are published.